emagine-saas/hll-pyden/docs/README.md

 ## Createdist
 The `createdist` command is how PyDen downloads and builds a CPython distribution.
 This command contains two keyword arguments `version` and `download`.
 The `version` argument is simply the version number of the Python installation to be built.
 The `download` argument is optional and only used if not doing an automatic download from [www.python.org](https://www.python.org).
 Instead of being downloaded, the Python source package can be placed inside the PyDen Manager's bin/build directory.
 When done this way, the `download` argument should provide the name of the package to be used.
 Package must be a file of `.tgz` format.

+*Note: the first distribution created by this command will be set as the default version used by other commands like `createvenv`.*

 Examples:

 *Download and install version 3.7.2 from www.python.org*